bkhelifi/CADS_2024/README.md

 <a name="HEO"></a>
-## 3. Introduction to TeV gamma-ray detection
+## 3. Detection and reconstruction of extensive air showers
 Made by Frederica Bradascio (IJCLab, Orsay) - Tuesday 14th, 11h15/12h45, Salle du Conseil at the Observatoire de Paris Link to the presentation